 Coarse speech, found in so many blogs, should be avoided.
 The real name of the writer should be in evidence; a pseudonym amounts to preferred exemption from any personal responsibility for content.
 Any entry should be thoroughly checked before placing online, and sources should be supplied for information given.
 The matter of making links is more flexible.
 A blog without either links or sources is frequently regarded as a personal feature of little or no relevance, unless there is sound reason to believe otherwise.

 From America to Japan, many cults and suspect organisations have gained subscribers via the internet.
 Soon after becoming a computer user, I discovered that I was a renewed target of stigma (in July 2007) by an aggressive American sectarian, who had been banned from Wikipedia, but who was still very active on Google Search.
 See Internet Terrorist.
 Equalizer (SSS108, Gerald Joe Moreno) had launched a Wikipedia User page against my books in 2006, and in the cause of Sathya Sai Baba.
-The manifest pro-sectarian complexion of this situation was strikingly obvious to observers, and conformed suspicions that various Wikipedia articles about gurus and related entities were providing a platform for devotees.
+The manifest pro-sectarian complexion of this situation was strikingly obvious to observers, confirming suspicions that various Wikipedia articles about gurus and related entities were providing a platform for devotees.
 Objectivity was strongly in question, meaning that the Wikipedia guideline of NPOV (neutral point of view) could not be taken seriously.

 The troll dimensions of Wikipedia are viewed with misgivings.
 The majority of Wikipedia editors and administrators use a pseudonym, which is no encouragement to regard their statements as being authoritative.
 The average age of Wikipedia editors was long ago stated (by manager Jimmy Wales) to be 26, but more recent assessments indicate a much lower age group.
 Wikipedia personnel are not supposed to indulge in personal attacks, but these have been in evidence on many discussion pages and Noticeboard features.
 In my own case, and as a carry-over from the SSS108 User page, I have been the recipient of hostile attention from several pseudonymous entities on Wikipedia.
 For a compact description, see Wikipedia Misinformation.
 For a more detailed treatment, see Wikipedia Anomalies.
 See also the Sequel.
 Jimmy Wales deleted the SSS108 User page in 2012.